| yardstick {spatstat.geom} | R Documentation |

 and to annotate the diagram with arrows, text and so on, so that

-ultimately the entire diagram is plotted using plot
+ultimately the entire diagram is plotted using plot.

 Value

-An object of class "diagramobj"
+An object of class "diagramobj" which also

-.
-There are methods for plot
+or "yardstick".
+There are methods for plot,

 Author(s)